 I cannot totally express my joy at spending an evening in my kitchen surrounded by the sight and aromas of sifted cacao and … oh my sweet criollo … melting couverture.
 Since my week of chocolate abstinence, I’ve hardly eaten much chocolate.
-Well, aside from those scrummy protein truffles, but I won’t count the raw cacao experience with all its bounty of antioxidants.
+Well, aside from those scrummy protein truffles, but I won’t count that.
 I’m pretty sure I consumed more chocolate last night than in the entire three weeks earlier.
 It had to be done.
 There were bowls of ganache and tempered chocolate to clean up, after all.
 And quality control taste testing 😉

 There’s something special about truffles.
 They are undoubtedly the easiest chocolates to make but, like boiling an egg, or making the perfect piece of toast, perfecting a lovely shiny, creamy, and delectable ganache is an exercise in balance and patience, the ratio of chocolate to cream, the quantity of butter, and a little wrist action.